HolyBlackCat/cpp-tutorials/language/02_basic/19_functions.md

 Global variables can't be uninitialized, they are zeroed by default (unlike local variables).

-They have the same name requirements as functions (regarding reseved names, see above).
+They have the same naming requirements as functions (regarding reseved names, [see above](#function-names)).
 In general, anything declared outside of a function follows those.
+(So e.g. `_foo` is a valid name for a local variable but not for a global variable or function.)

 Global non-constant variables may seem convenient, but they should be avoided in most cases, because they make it hard to track what function modifies what variables.